AgentHackerYT/vadapav.mov-app/SECURITY.md

 ### Emojis and their meanings
 - 🟨: Beta
 - :white_check_mark:: Functional
-- :x:: Don't Work as intended
+- :x:: Don't Work as intended/unsupported
 ## Reporting a Vulnerability

 Vulnerabilites can be reported via issue section or discord